Kauri gum: Methods

 Most gum was dug from the ground using gum-spears (pointed rods to probe for gum) and "skeltons", defined as blade-edged spades for cutting through old wood and roots as well as soil.
 Once the gum was retrieved it would need to be scraped and cleaned.
+Gum-diggers in the Auckland region had access to "gum sheds" with an open fireplace where the gum was dried and sorted into different qualities or grades.
+Clear, transparent gum called "specimen gum" would often be found and would be put aside for use in high quality ornaments and trinkets.

-Digging in swamps was more complicated; a longer spear (up to 8m) was often used, often fitted with a hooked end to scoop out the lumps.
-Scrub was often cleared first with fire; some got out of control and swamp fires could burn for weeks.
+Digging in swamps was more complicated.
+A longer spear (up to 8m) was often used, often fitted with a hooked end to scoop out the lumps.
+Scrub was often cleared first with fire; some became uncontrolled and swamp fires could burn for weeks.
 Holes were often dug by teams in both hills and swamps—often up to 12m deep—and some wetlands were drained to aid in the excavation of gum.
 As field gum became scarce, "bush gum" was obtained by purposely cutting the bark of kauri trees and returning months later to retrieve the hardened resin.
 Due to the damage caused to the trees by the cutting the practice was banned in state forests in 1905.
-Gum chips, small lumps useful for the manufacture of linoleum, were difficult to find, and by 1910, the process of washing and sieving to retrieve the chips became common.
+Gum chips, small lumps useful for the manufacture of linoleum, were difficult to find.
+By 1910, the process of washing and sieving to retrieve the chips became common.
 The process was later mechanised.

 Gum merchants

 Gumdiggers generally sold their gum to local gumbuyers, who transported it to Auckland (generally by sea) for sale to merchants and exporters.
 There were six major export firms in Auckland who dealt in gum, employing several hundred workers who graded and rescraped the gum for export, packing them in cases made from kauri timber.

-As early as the 1830s and 1840s, merchants, including Gilbert Mair and Logan Campbell, were buying gum from local Māori for £5 ($8.25) a ton, or trading it for goods.
+As early as the 1830s and 1840s, merchants, including Gilbert Mair and Logan Campbell, were buying gum from local Māori for £5 ($8.25) a ton or trading it for goods.
 The majority of the gum was exported to America and London (from whence it was distributed throughout Europe), although smaller amounts were sent to Australia, Hong Kong, Japan and Russia.